rayony/excel-macro/README.md

 [Collection of Useful Excel VBA Script]

-1. Consolidate Multiple Workbooks (to be uploaded)
+1. Consolidate Workbooks / Merging Files (to be uploaded)

-2. Consolidate Multiple Worksheets (to be uploaded)
+2. Consolidate Worksheets / Merging TabPages (to be uploaded)

-3. Send as Email via Lotus Note (avaliable)
+3. Send as Email, via Lotus Note (avaliable)

 4. Auto Filter and Split into New Workbooks by Filter (to be uploaded)